jackyzha0/jackyzha0.github.io/content/thoughts/information behaviour.md

 ---
 title: "Information Behaviour"
 date: 2021-10-20
+tags:
+- seed
 ---

-A combination of [information retrieval](thoughts/information%20retrieval.md), information encountering, information avoidance, etc.
+A combination of [information retrieval](thoughts/information%20retrieval.md), information encountering, information avoidance, etc. Methods of interacting with [information](thoughts/information.md)

 A model is a simplified, tentative representation of a phenomenon of interest, often depicted as a graphic.
 A model describes important factors (variables) and proposes their relationships (associations).